riezane/Week-Of-Welcome-2025-Web-Quiz/README.md

-# Geodetic Engineer Subject Quiz
+# GDGoC Google Week of Welcome 2025 Quiz

-Test your GeodEr knowledge and compete with others in this interactive quiz designed for Geodetic Engineer Subject!
+Test your tech knowledge and compete with others in this interactive quiz designed for Week of Welcome 2025!

 ## 📋 Overview